 - The court’s determination as to whether superannuation ought to be split is based on what it considers to be “just and equitable” when regard is had to all the circumstances of the individual case.

-A superannuation split from one party to another is not received as cash by the recipient.
-The recipient can either elect to have their benefit split into a “new interest” within the same fund, or to “roll out” their benefit to a different superannuation fund of their choosing.
+Superannuation split from one party to another is not received as cash by the recipient.
+The recipient can either elect to have their benefit split into a “new interest” within the same fund or to “roll out” their benefit to a different superannuation fund of their choosing.
 Either way, the usual superannuation laws then still apply to that benefit such that (generally) it can only be accessed when the recipient reaches retirement age.

 The other factor which distinguishes dealing with Superannuation from other types of assets is that, because it is held on Trust and controlled by the Trustee of the fund, you must afford the Trustee “procedural fairness” in relation to any proposed superannuation split.
 This requires parties’ to give the Trustee at least 28 days’ notice of the proposed split, during which time the Trustee can object to the proposed split.

-The process for splitting your superannuation cannot begin until you get the information needed to value the superannuation benefit.
+The process for splitting cannot begin until you get the information needed to value the superannuation benefit.
 The value of your benefit is not always simply the balance on your Member Statement.
-Our lawyers can help you obtain the necessary information from the Trustee to value the superannuation benefit (which includes a Form 6 Declaration and Superannuation Information Request Form).
+Our Rockhampton family lawyers can help you obtain the necessary information from the Trustee to value the superannuation benefit (which includes a Form 6 Declaration and Superannuation Information Request Form).

 There are different types of superannuation, and the rules for how to value each fund vary accordingly.
 Although the information the Trustee supplies may be enough to value some benefits, there are times when the process is more complicated and an expert valuation is required from someone such as an Actuary.
 Funds which use different valuing methods, for example, include self-managed superannuation funds and defined benefit funds.